nodesmith/aion-wiki/Application-Development-On-Aion.md

 </details>

-#### <a name="sign"></a>Perform signature from the given data
+#### <a name="sign"></a>Perform Signatures

-The examples below show how to use the APIs to use the user account to sign the given data and get the signature.
+The example below shows how to use the web3 API to sign the given data using a given account and to get the signature.
 The functionality is compatible with [`eth_sign`](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_sign).
-In each code snippet, the signature of the signed data is retrieved from the API and printed to the standard output.
+In the code snippet below, the signature for the given data is retrieved from the API and printed to the standard output.

-Note that these examples only consider best case scenarios where the account can be unlocked.
+Note that this example only considers best case scenarios where the account can be unlocked.

 <details>
 <summary><i>JavaScript Code</i></summary>